MOMIN5/force-op-backdoor-plugin/README.md

 # MINECRAFT BACKDOOR PLUGIN
-A force op or backdoor minecraft plugin which can be used to get OP on a minecraft server
+A force op or backdoor minecraft plugin which can be used to get OP on a minecraft server Im on discord too if you need any help- Momin#7755

 Commands-